 Trust is a critical factor to the success of teams.
 The more trust exists, the easier and faster the right work gets done.
 Building this trust on a remote team can be especially tricky, which is why remote leaders must know how to support remote trust building, with and among their team members.
 Here are some strategies to help remote leaders do that.

-In last week’s post, I wrote about trust building on remote teams in general, and all of that applies to leaders, because they are members of the team too.
+In a previous post, I wrote about trust building on remote teams in general, and all of that applies to leaders, because they are members of the team too.
 Today, we are talking about the unique role that leaders play in the development of trust on remote teams, both supporting it among others and with your team members as their leader.

 Supporting Trust Among Team Members